Guardians vs. Giants Player Props Betting Odds

-Oddsmakers have listed player props for Wilmer Flores and others when the San Francisco Giants host the Cleveland Guardians at Oracle Park on Monday at 9:45 PM ET.
+The San Francisco Giants host the Cleveland Guardians at Oracle Park on Tuesday at 9:45 PM ET.
+Those looking to place a player prop bet can find odds on Wilmer Flores and others in this game.

 Bet on this matchup or its props with BetMGM!